 Whatever your selection, you need to lay your sheet down on top of the mesh for your dehydrator tray.
-Then, simply pour about a cup of the puree on to the sheet.
+Then, simply pour about a cup of the fruit mixture puree onto the sheet.
 There will be air bubbles from blending; don’t sweat it.

-Now, pretend you’re playing Labyrinth and start tilting the tray around, effectively spreading the puree out.
+Now, pretend you’re playing Labyrinth and start tilting the tray around, effectively spreading the puree out into an even layer.
 Leave it about 1/4″ thick.
 If you go too thin, the finished texture will be way too thin and it will be difficult to remove the fruit when you’re done.

 It can be a little tricky at first, but don’t worry!
 You’ll get the hang of it.

-Continue filling dehydrator trays until your fruit puree is all gone.
+Continue filling the dehydrator trays until your fruit puree is all gone.

 Step Five: Dry